-In situations where the participant has requested to see the investigation report, contact is made with the requestor within three (3) working days notifying them of the receipt of their request.
-The requested information will be sent within forty-five (45) days of the notification letter or of the case closure.
+In situations where the participant has requested to see the investigation report, a letter is sent within three (3) working days notifying them of the receipt of their request.
+The investigation results will be sent within forty-five (45) days of the notification letter.